rootwork/rootwork.org/hugo/content/blog/2006-12-04/index.md

 Yes, you can reach a large audience with MySpace, and statistically, with a large enough audience you will have talented people volunteer their services.
-But that’s not “social networking,” it’s just advertising — if nonprofits could easily and cheaply fly banner advertisements behind airplanes in the world’s major cities, they would probably get a lot of volunteers, too.
-The only difference in this case is that it’s electronic and (relatively) free.
+But that's not "social networking," it's just advertising -- if nonprofits could easily and cheaply fly banner advertisements behind airplanes in the world's major cities, they would probably get a lot of volunteers, too.
+The only difference in this case is that it's electronic and (relatively) free.

-And — as our organization has certainly found out — getting a lot of volunteers often means getting a lot of people wanting to do things you don’t do or can’t do (like volunteering to go to Darfur, or raising money for guns for rebels, or adopting orphaned Darfurian children).
-Getting a lot of exposure all of a sudden can overwhelm a nonprofit, and if there isn’t a clear understanding already in place about how to effectively mobilize people toward actions that will make a positive difference, then I would be worried about getting distracted by chasing benefit concerts and bake sales all over the world.
+And -- as our organization has certainly found out -- getting a lot of volunteers often means getting a lot of people wanting to do things you don't do or can't do (like volunteering to go to Darfur, or raising money for guns for rebels, or adopting orphaned Darfurian children).
+Getting a lot of exposure all of a sudden can overwhelm a nonprofit, and if there isn't a clear understanding already in place about how to effectively mobilize people toward actions that will make a positive difference, then I would be worried about getting distracted by chasing benefit concerts and bake sales all over the world.
 Enthusiastic supporters are great, but sometimes you have to channel them in the right direction.

 Finally, even if online organizing dovetails well with community organizing, the mobilizing of third-party advocates only effects change if that mobilization is directed in a useful direction.[^1] You might get a lot of people to sign a petition, but does that actually aid the community you supposedly help?
-You might attract a lot of donations, but does that actually support the people you say you represent? **These are classic nonprofit challenges that don’t go away simply through electronic networking.**
+You might attract a lot of donations, but does that actually support the people you say you represent? **These are classic nonprofit challenges that don't go away simply through electronic networking.**

-Online organizing doesn’t replace real on-the-ground community organizing or empowerment.
-(This is actually one of my concerns with the [Second Life nonprofit fad](https://beth.typepad.com/beths_blog/2006/07/an_interview_wi.html), but that’s for another post.)
+Online organizing doesn't replace real on-the-ground community organizing or empowerment.
+(This is actually one of my concerns with the [Second Life nonprofit fad](https://beth.typepad.com/beths_blog/2006/07/an_interview_wi.html), but that's for another post.)
 Action online only matters if it can be translated into the real world, or if it can develop social bonds that provide the framework for real-world action.

 ### Social Networking to Stop Genocide

-Some of GI-Net’s social networking campaigns online:
+Some of GI-Net's social networking campaigns online:

 - [MySpace](https://web.archive.org/web/20070302163843/http://myspace.com/genocideintervention)
 - {{< deadlink "Facebook" "dl://www.facebook.com/group.php?gid=2204803189" >}}